-Every 49 days - NSB FREIGHTER CRUISES (mv BUXCLIFF and mv MSC FLAMINIA, each about 80,000 tons, 5 passengers) - La Spezia, Barcelona, Valencia and Sines to Freeport (Bahamas), Port Everglades, Veracruz and Altamira (Mexico), and return via Houston, New Orleans, thence Cristobal to Gioia Tauro, Naples and La Spezia.
+Every 49 days - NSB FREIGHTER CRUISES (mv BUXCLIFF and mv MSC FLAMINIA, each about 80,000 tons, 5 passengers) - La Spezia, Barcelona, Valencia and Sines to Freeport (Bahamas), Port Everglades, Veracruz and Altamira (Mexico), and return via Houston, New Orleans, thence Freeport to Sines, Barcelona, Gioia Tauro, Naples and La Spezia.

 Twice monthly - RICKMERS LINIE - PEARL STRING ROUTE (Nine vessels, each 30,000 tons, 6 passengers) - From Houston and Philadelphia via Hamburg and Antwerp to Genoa, eastbound only and subject to space availability.

 Monthly to/from Egypt - CMA CGM THE FRENCH LINE (mv's CMA CGM AMBER and CMA CGM EIFFEL, each 58,540 tons, 8 passengers) - From New York, Norfolk, Savannah and Charleston to Port Said, and returning from Damietta to New York.